cfpb/design-system/docs/pages/links.md

           <p>Here's the <a href="#">default link style</a>.
 For reference, here's the <a href="#" class="hover">hover link style</a>.
 Train your eyes on the <a href="#" class="focus">focused link style</a>.
 Jump to the <a href="#" class="active">active link style</a>.
 We’ve all been to the <a href="#" class="visited">visited link style</a>.</p>
-        variation_description: >+
-          Inline links should be regular weight if inline with other text (e.g., within a paragraph like this one).
+        variation_description: Inline links are regular weight and appear within the text flow.
+They are regular weight and are used within paragraph of text.
         variation_name: Inline link
         variation_implementation: ""
         variation_specs: >-